Invoca/developer-docs/source/api_documentation/conversion_reporting_email.rst

    If you are using the start_time parameter, contact us to set the time zone of your sale reporting at questions@invoca.com.

-For more information on possible parameters and how the matching call is found, see `Conversion Reporting API <conversion_reporting.html>`_.
+For more information on possible parameters and how the matching call is found, see :doc:`conversion_reporting`.

 For Web Based Conversions
 -------------------------

 The affiliate or publisher ID and advertiser campaign ID are required.

-For more information on possible parameters and how the matching call is found, see `Conversion Reporting API <conversion_reporting.html>`_.
+For more information on possible parameters and how the matching call is found, see :doc:`conversion_reporting`.

 Reply Message
 -------------